-Jean-Christophe Carret is the World Bank Country Director for the Democratic Republic of Congo, Angola and Burundi, based in Kinshasa.
+Jean-Christophe Carret is the World Bank Country Director for the Democratic Republic of Congo, Angola, Burundi and Sao Tome & Principe, based in Kinshasa.
 He joined the World Bank Group in 2005 as a natural resources economist in the Africa Region.

 Jean-Christophe Carret’s most recent assignment was Country Manager in Laos where he deepened the policy dialogue on public finance management and green growth and helped implement a multisectoral approach to address chronic malnutrition in the poorest provinces.